 some nonsteroidal anti-inflammatory drugs (NSAIDs);

-a blood thinner (warfarin, Coumadin, Jantoven, yet others);
+a blood thinner (warfarin, Coumadin, Jantoven, while others);

-sulfa drugs (Bactrim, Septra, Sulfatrim, SMX-TMP, yet others);
+sulfa drugs (Bactrim, Septra, Sulfatrim, SMX-TMP, and others);

 a monoamine oxidase inhibitor (MAOI); or

 other oral diabetes medications, especially acarbose (Precose), metformin (Glucophage), miglitol (Glyset), pioglitazone (Actos, Duetact, Actoplus Met), or rosiglitazone (Avandia, Avandaryl, Avandamet).